Sri Lanka rejects lockdown to beat Covid 'bomb' - EasternEye

 A Colombo magistrate ordered the immediate disposal of 40 corpses that remained unclaimed by the next of kin.

-The Colombo Municipal Council began mass cremations on Sunday (8) to clear a backlog after hospital mortuaries ran out of refrigeration space for bodies.
+The Colombo Municipal Council began mass cremations Sunday to clear a backlog after hospital mortuaries ran out of refrigeration space for bodies.

 Sri Lanka has recorded 5,222 deaths to date and almost 333,000 infections, according to official data.